ojbfive/oci-enablement-2022/README.md

 ![](images/NFWhiteBG.jpg)

-We’ve moved beyond the idea of “a” cloud or “the” cloud and into multicloud in the hyper-connected enterprise era.
+We’ve moved beyond the idea of “a” cloud or “the” cloud and into multi-cloud in the hyper-connected enterprise era.
 In addition to off-the-shelf business applications, whether for ERP, CRM, or RTC, enterprises are now developing their own custom applications.
 Furthermore, as IoT and IIoT start to pervade enterprises as more intelligently connected things help businesses run more efficiently, that means more apps, and more clouds, plural.

 Where applications are prototyped, developed, tested, and scaled depends on how internal or external those applications are, how secure they must be with how many layers of authentication, how regulated they may be, and how rich in multimedia they need to operate as more and more live video is coming online, for marketing, training, and live collaboration.

 Oracle and it's partner NetFoundry solve the challenges of working in a Hybrid environment.
 There is no “one cloud fits all” and with the growth of “everything as a service,” enterprises are licensing applications hosted on other people’s clouds, some public, some private, and increasingly some form of hybrid.

 On Date TBA, NetFoundry will present a live demonstration of how to enable OCi customers to utilize the NetFoundry Zero Trust platform for Hybrid Cloud applications including Web, Kubernetes and Database.
-Additionally, please find the following Oracle ands NetFoundry links to previously created documentation regarding various solutions which includes getting started guides, blogs, support guides and Build and Deploy documentation.
+Additionally, please find the following Oracle and NetFoundry links to previously created documentation regarding various solutions which includes getting started guides, blogs, support guides and Build and Deploy documentation.

 [Oracle Blog - Establish connectivity to Oracle Autonomous Database with NetFoundry Zero Trust networking.](https://blogs.oracle.com/cloud-infrastructure/post/zero-trust-network-access-with-netfoundry)